 Early Bird is the most promising development in the early detection and treatment of learning differences in early childhood, winning major awards including, in 2022, as a finalist in four categories in the Edtech Digest Awards.

-EarlyBird is now in use in 17 states and 170 schools nationwide.
-Heckscher first supported the implementation of it in NYC charter schools with a cohort of kindergarten students for the 2021-2022 school year and is extending its support to over 1,000 students in the 2022-2023 school year.
+EarlyBird is now in use in 20 states used by tens of thousands of students nationwide.
+Heckscher first supported the implementation of it in NYC charter schools with a cohort of kindergarten students for the 2021-2022 school year.
+EarlyBird expects to reach over 5,000 NYC students by 2024.

-In 2022 the NYC DOE has announced a new emphasis on dyslexia screening and we expect that EarlyBird will be among the tools used in DOE public schools.
+In 2022 the NYC Public Schools has announced a new emphasis on dyslexia screening and we expect that EarlyBird will be piloted in NYC public schools.
 Click here to learn more.